-Continues in Secretary of the Continues 31 March 2020 31 March 2019
+31 March 2020 h 2020 31 March 2019

 Financial assumptions

-Discount rate 6,82% 7.47%
+Discount rate 6.82% 7.47%

 Salary escalation 7.00% 10.00%

 Employee turnover 8.00% 8.00%

-Estimates of future salary increases, considered in actuarial valuation, take account of inflation, seniority, promotion and other relevant factors, such as supply and demand in the employment market.
+Estimates of future salary increases, considered in actuarial valuation, take account of inflation, seriority, promotion and other relevant factors, such as supply and demand in the employment market.
 Assumptions regarding future mortality are based on published Statistics & Mortality tables.
-The calculation of death benefit obligation is sensitive to the mortality assumptions.
+The calculation of death benefit obligation is sensitive to the mortality assumptions, v.

-The Company expects Rs 23.40 lakks in contribution to be paid to its defined benefit plan in the next year v.
 Sensitivity analysis

+The Company expects Rs 23.40 lakhs in contribution to be paid to its defined benefit plan in the next year